2025 Boeing machinists' strike: Timeline

 On October 9, the United States Air Force officially noted that the delivery of F-15EX aircraft had stalled due to the strike, with only half of the expected dozen new jets having been delivered.
-This delay has specifically impacted operations at the Portland Air National Guard Base in Oregon; broadly, the strike has impacted military aircraft deliveries into 2026, including overseas shipments.
+This delay specifically impacted operations at the Portland Air National Guard Base in Oregon; broadly, the strike impacted military aircraft deliveries into 2026, including overseas shipments.

 District 837 filed an Unfair Labor Practice charge against Boeing on October 16 via the National Labor Relations Board, alleging bad faith in negotiations.
 Talks between both parties continued even after the filing, however.

 Despite a lack of endorsement from the union's bargaining committee, District 837 members voted on a modified offer from Boeing on October 26.
 The striking workers rejected the five-year offer.
 IAM International President Brian Bryant said after the vote that "Boeing claimed they listened to their employees, the result of today's vote proves they have not..."

+In November 2025, about 3200 members of the union voted to approve Boeing's latest offer by a 68% margin, after rejecting the company's previous offer.
+This offer was significantly worse than the previous September 2025 offer, with the union failing to secure their demanded 401(k) benefit match, higher wage increases for longtime employees and a $10,000 ratification bonus.
+Labor experts said that "Time caught up to the strikers.
+After more than three months of missing paychecks and losing health insurance, members settled for less than the union proposed" with additional pressure being played on striking workers to agree to a deal due to Boeing threatening to replace striking workers with hired full time replacements and pressures brought by the 2025 United States federal government shutdown.